 Syntax Description ip-address Router ID in IP address format.
-Command Default No OSPF routing process is defined.
-Command Modes Router configuration Command History Release Modification 12.0(1)T This command was in troduced.
-12.2(33)SRA This command was in tegrated into Cisco IOS Release 12.2(33)SRA.
-12.2SX This command is supp in a specific 12.2SX re and platform hardwar ported in the Cisco IOS Release 12.2SX train.
-Support lease of this train depends on your feature set, platform, e.
-Usage Guidelines You can configure an arbit be unique.
-If this command is used on is used at the next reload o rary value in the IP address an OSPF router process wh or at a manual OSPF process s format for each router.
-However, each router ID must nich is already active (has neighbors), the new router-ID s restart.
-To manually restart the OSPF process, use the Evamplas clear ip ospt command. acifias a fixed router id: слашрієз The following example sp router-id 10.1.1.1 Related Commands Command Description clear ip ospf Clears redistribution based on the OSPF routing process ID.
+Defaults No OSPF routing process is defined.
+Command Modes Router configuration Command History Release Modification 12.0(1)T This command was introduced.
+12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
+12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
+Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
+Usage Guidelines must be unique.
+If this command is router-ID is used at an arbitrary value in the IP address format for each router.
+However, each router ID used on an OSPF router process which is already active (has neighbors), the new the next reload or at a manual OSPF process restart.
+To manually restart the OSPF ear ip ospf command.
+Examples The following exan router-id 10.1.1. nple specifies a fixed router-id: Related Commands Command Description clear ip ospf Clears redistribution based on the OSPF routing process ID. router ospf Configures the OSPF routing process.